An overview of adreno-cortical fatigue and resulting hyperestrogenism

 When adrenal glands become exhausted by chronic irritation, they no longer produce cortisol.
 Precursors such as progesterone accumulate and “spilled over” into the adjacent hormone pathway.
 This results in elevated levels of adrenal estrogen.
 In other words, when one path is blocked, hormone activity is rerouted down another pathway.
 A good analogy would be boating down a river.
 If a dam were built across the river, the water would back up and you would have to steer your boat down a different branch of the river to continue on your trip.

-The signs/symptoms of adrenal estrogen closely resemble those of excess cortisol including, fatigue, confusion, depression, incontinence, irritability, seizures, hyperpigmentation, kidney degeneration, bone marrow and immunoglobulin suppression (anemia, cancer), liver dysfunction, histamine activity (allergies/itching), thyroid binding, hyperlipidemia, and pancreatitis.
+Signs/symptoms of elevated adrenal estrogen closely resemble those of excess cortisol including, fatigue, confusion, depression, incontinence, irritability, seizures, and darkening of the skin.
+Elevated estrogen raises liver/pancreas enzymes (serum amylase/alkaline phosphatase), cholesterol, and triglycerides.
+Elevated estrogen also results in kidney degeneration, bone marrow and immunoglobulin suppression (anemia, cancer, infections, GI upset), increased histamine activity (allergies/itching), and thyroid binding.

 Bagshaw S. The combined oral contraceptive.
 Risks and adverse effects in perspective (abstract).
 Drug Safety 1995; 12: 91-96.

 Bianco AC, Nunes MT, Hell NS, Maciel RM.
 The role of glucocorticoids in the stress-induced reduction of extrathyroidal 3,5,3’-triiodothyronine generation in rats(abstract).
 Endocrinology 1987; 120: 1033-1038.